 Let’s jump into this week’s 5 WordPress topics:

-- Two Proposals for Coding Standards in WordPress
+• Two Proposals for Coding Standards in WordPressOpens in a new tab.
+(Beginner)

-- How WordPress Actually Works Behind the Scenes (Infographic)
+• How WordPress Actually Works Behind the Scenes (Infographic)Opens in a new tab.
+(Intermediate)

-- WordPress Costs: How Much Does a WordPress Website Cost in 2022?
+• WordPress Costs: How Much Does a WordPress Website Cost in 2022?Opens in a new tab.
+(Beginner)

 Depending on the size of your business, the size of your website, and how much customization is needed, a WordPress website can cost between $75 and $115,000 according to this article.
 That’s quite the range, but when you break down the costs though, you see where the variation is coming from.
 WordPress itself is free but you’ll need to pay for the domain name, hosting, premium plugins depending on your needs, external services as needed, and customization by a professional designer or programmer if needed.